johnjohnlin/ntuee_dclab_material/lab2/README.md

 output pow(a, e) mod n, conforming to the two wire protocol.
 We also prepared a testbench for you (see appendix).

-## Implement a Avalon master to control RS-232 and wrap your core
+## Implement a Avalon Master to Control RS-232 and Wrap Your Core

 The RS-232 module mainly has 2 functionalities.

 1. Read a byte from computer
 2. Write a byte from computer

-Basically, your module will work like this.
+Basically, your module (Avalon master) will work like this.

 1. Receive 32 bytes from computer (n)
 2. Receive 32 bytes from computer (e)